carbon-language/carbon-lang/mlir/docs/DialectConversion.md

     -   This action signals that only some instances of a given operation are legal.
-This allows for defining fine-tune constraints, e.g. saying that `addi` is only legal when operating on 32-bit integers.
+This allows for defining fine-tune constraints, e.g. saying that `arith.addi` is only legal when operating on 32-bit integers.

 *   Illegal